Pranav-7/Coral_Protocol_Guide/Coral_Github_Projects_Analysis_Guide.md

 ## Step 1: Set Up Your Project Structure

 Before we start building our multi-agent system, we need to gather all the necessary components.
+Think of this as collecting all the building blocks we'll need to construct our system.
 Each repository contains a specific agent with unique capabilities that will work together.

 ### Why these repositories?
 - **Coral-Interface-Agent**: This is our command center.
 It will receive your instructions and coordinate the other agents